mtik00/storcli-check/README.md

+*NOTE: As of 13-JUL-2018, I no longer have access to MR controllers;  This repo should be considered deprecated*

 # storcli-check
 `storcli_check.py` is a Python 2.4-compatible script that will check your MegaRAID adapter for issues and send a report by email.
 It's designed to be